Gear

 Charvel DK24 Mahogany HSH

 Yet another “super strat” in the collection.
 This is a basic made in Mexico version of the DK24.
 I love the raw natural finish, or lack there of on the roasted maple neck.
 The grain on this particular one is really nice and helps camouflage the 3-piece body to a degree.
-It’s a really fun guitar to play on and all stock …..for now.
+It’s a really fun guitar to play on and all stock.
+I’ve replaced all the electronics in this guitar with the exception of the 5-way switch.
+It not has Dimarzio Transition humbuckers and pots that more friction to the volume control and less to the tone.

 Warmoth Tele